cran-task-views/OfficialStatistics/OfficialStatistics.md

 ### 4.3 Imputation

+A general overview of imputation methods can be found in the CRAN Task View on Missing Data, `r view("MissingData")`.
+However, most of these presented methods do not take into account the specificities of survey's from complex designs, i.e., methods that are not specifically designed for official statistics and surveys.
-Often the criteria for applying a method depend on the scale of the data, which in official statistics are usually a mixture of continuous, semi-continuous, binary, categorical and count variables.
-In addition, measurement errors can influence non-robust imputation methods to a great extend.
+For example, the criteria for applying a method often depend on the scale of the data, which in official statistics are usually a mixture of continuous, semi-continuous, binary, categorical, and count variables.
+In addition, measurement error can greatly affect non-robust imputation methods.

-Commonly used packages within statistical agencies are `r pkg("VIM")` and `r pkg("simputation")`.
-A general overview of imputation methods and for a comprehensive overview of multiple imputation, methods that do not account for mixed scale of data, and methods that are not specific to official statistics, we refer to the CRAN Task View on Missing Data, `r view("MissingData")`.

-- `r pkg("VIM")` provides an implementation of the popular sequential and random (within a domain) hot-deck algorithm.
-- `r pkg("VIM")` also provides a fast k-nearest neighbor (knn) algorithm which can be used for large data sets.
-It uses a modification of the Gower Distance for numerical, categorical, ordered, continuous and semi-continuous variables.
-- `r pkg("VIM")` provides EM-based multiple imputation (function `irmi()`) using robust estimations, which allows to adequately deal with data including outliers.
-It can handle data consisting of continuous, semi-continuous, binary, categorical and/or count variables and one can define a model for each variable to be imputed.
-The procedures does not account for model uncertainty.
-- Single imputation methods are included or called from other packages by the package `r pkg("simputation")`.
-It supports regression (standard, M-estimation, ridge/lasso/elasticnet), hot-deck methods (powered by VIM), randomForest, EM-based, and iterative randomForest imputation.

-Note that `r pkg("VIM")` provides a set of visualization methods to visualise missing values and learn their relation to observed values.
+Commonly used packages within statistical agencies are `r pkg("VIM", priority = "core")` and `r pkg("simputation")` having fast k-nearest neighbor (knn) algorithms for general distances and (robust) EM-based multiple imputation algorithms implemented.

 ### 4.4 Seasonal Adjustment